dhruvdevu/GenreClassificationDL/index.md

 ### Lyrics
 Lyrics provide important features for the uniqueness and relative similarities of songs.
 By looking into lyrics content as a sequence of words, we aim to evaluate the content of lyrics to help identify the style and classification of each song and use it to match most similar songs in related genres.

-Here we try to summarize the information of each lyric into a single embedded vector by first representing the lyrics as a Bag-of-Words, then with a embedded vector for each single word, which we use to implement a weighted sum of each word embedding to retrieve a general embedded vector representation of the song.
+We retrieved the lyrics data from the complementary musiXmatch dataset.
+The lyrics are given in a Bag-of-Words representation, so we try summarize the information of each lyric into a single embedded vector.
+To do so, we find the precomputed Word2Vec embedding vector for each single word and take a weighted sum, weighted by the fraction of total occurances of the word in the lyric, of each word embedding to retrieve a general embedding vector representation of the song.

-To be more specific, since many words are common to all songs, we implement term frequency–inverse document frequency (TF-IDF) as weights for all words.
-This identifies the importance of each word in a lyric that reveal the style and type of a song.
-Then, using the embedding vector for each word in a lyrics, we get a embedding vector for each song using a weighted sum.
-The advantage of using TF-IDF is its simplicity and efficiency.
+The advantage of using above the weighted sum method is its simplicity and efficiency.
 One disadvantage is that it is not comprehensive enough to evaluate the importance by the frequency of its appearance.
-Sometimes, the high frequency words are semantically important.
+High frequency words may be semantically important (e.g. love) or unimportant (e.g. the).
 Our bag of words representation also prevents us from taking advantage of word ordering in sentences (which we could have done using methods like attention).
-This however, is unavoidable due to copyrights on lyric data, which allow us only to obtain bag of word representations.
+This however, is unavoidable due to copyrights on lyric data, which allow us only to obtain a bag-of-word representation.
 This may be mitigated in our situation by the fact that lyrics are often very repetetive, so a bag of words representation may not be so bad after all.

-It is proved that [4] averaging the embeddings of words in a sentence has proven to be a surprisingly successful and efficient way of obtaining sentence embeddings.
-However, word embeddings trained with the methods currently available are not optimized for the task of sentence representation.
+It has been shown [4] that averaging the embeddings of words in a sentence is a surprisingly successful and efficient way of obtaining sentence embeddings.
 [3] used a similar weighted sentence embedding method to achieved a decent result for Plagiarism Detection.
-Their show the effectiveness of such method in detecting similarities between sentences.
-Since lyrics are one of the features in our collaborative filtering space, such attribute will very likely and effectively help our model.
+They showed the effectiveness of such method in detecting similarities between sentences.

 ### Genre
-Since our dataset was very large, we decided to focus on the 100,000 most popular songs, which fell into 18 different genres:
+We retrieved the genre labels from the tagtraum complementary dataset.
+The labels fell into the following 18 genres:

       Vocal, Punk, Rock, Country, Blues, New, World, Reggae, Jazz, Folk, RnB, International, Pop_Rock, Electronic, Metal, Rap, Pop, Latin

-The subset of the 100,000 most popular songs had only 32,648 songs with a genre label.
+Since our dataset was very large, we decided to focus on the 100,000 most popular songs, for which we only found 32,648 songs with a genre label.
 Furthermore, around 45% of the labels fell into the rock category as we can see in the following plot:

 <iframe width="900" height="620" seamless="seamless" frameBorder="0" scrolling="yes" src="Pictures/PlotlyPlots/genre_histogram.html"></iframe>